 |R. James Travers Foreign Corresponding Fellowship

-Carleton University is now accepting applications for the R. James Travers Foreign Corresponding Fellowship for a project to be completed in 2019.
+Carleton University is now accepting applications to the R. James Travers Foreign Corresponding Fellowship for a project to be completed in 2020.
 The application deadline is Monday, Oct.
-22, 2018 at 12 p.m. (noon, EDT).
+28, 2019 at 12 p.m.
+EDT.

 The fund was established to provide an annual award of $25,000 to cover travel, reporting and research expenses and a stipend for a journalist.
 It is administered by Carleton University through its School of Journalism and Communication in the Faculty of Public Affairs.

 Last year’s recipients, Sara Mojtehedzadeh, a labour reporter with the Toronto Star, and Melissa Renwick, an independent documentary photographer, are using the fellowship to take a close look at Canada’s migrant worker program, told from the vantage point of family members left behind in Mexico.
 Their project asks whether a program that supposedly empowers families is in fact sometimes destroying them.
 They plan to publish their project in mid-fall.